NOTE: Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 - Look behind

-Honestly, I am not a fan of the RGT Cycling graphics.
+Honestly, I am not a fan of the Wahoo RGT graphics.
 But, don’t take me wrong.
 It looks amazing and much more realistic than Zwift.

 This also brings me to the next topic…

 If RGT Cycling wants to attract more users, they should work on a motivational system to keep riders engaged.
-I am also afraid that it doesn’t include enough hooks that would motivate people to use RGT Cycling more often.
+I am also afraid that it doesn’t include enough hooks to motivate people to use RGT Cycling more often.

-RGT Cycling route library is pretty limited.
-It is one of the biggest disadvantages of this app because they get repetitive after a while.
+Wahoo RGT route library is pretty limited.
+It is one of this app’s biggest disadvantages because it gets repetitive after a while.

-Creating a virtual world from scratch is not an easy task, even if you can inspire yourself in the real world, but RGT developers should add more routes to make the app more diverse.
+Creating a virtual world from scratch is not easy, even if you can inspire yourself in the real world.
+I expect Wahoo will add more routes and locations in the future.

 - Dirty Reiver